Table of Contents

 One person will tell another, and that person will tell another, and so on.
 With each share, tweet, forward, and post, exponential growth is possible.
 It's a cost-effective way to get your business and products known in online and in-person communities.

 Word-of-mouth marketing is an important factor for a growing business.
-It does not matter how many marketing consultants you hire or how many e-commerce conferences you attend, but if you can not provide quality customer service to your customers, you'll be left behind down the road and miss on a huge word of mouth marketing opportunity.
+It does not matter how many marketing consultants you hire or how many e-commerce conferences you attend, but if you cannot provide quality customer service to your customers, you'll be left behind down the road and miss a huge word-of-mouth marketing opportunity.

-It is easier for customers to spread the word about your company's products or service if you are good at solving their problems and sometimes they even do so unconsciously.
+It is easier for customers to spread the word about your company's products or services if you are good at solving their problems, and sometimes they even do so unconsciously.

 This can be very profitable for you as you will spend less money on marketing and more on your business.

 Word-of-mouth is one of the most powerful tools for getting your message out to the public.
 It's a cost-effective strategy that still works today, and I doubt it will die in the future.
 Trust, after all, is why people will buy your product over and over.

 It is also important to know that there are other strategies you could leverage to reduce customer churn.